ABorrel/chemmaps-InterPred-Bodymap/README.md

 - ~~Fix error with connect neighboor => change intersect JS~~
 - ~~check case of chemical on drugmap and other map~~
 - ~~Fix error with metal~~
-- downloadDescFromDB, line 223 ERROR in coordinate run
+- downloadDescFromDB, line 223 ERROR in coordinate run ==> need to check it is working

 #### Improvement